stackchain/Clinical_Trial_Starter/README.md

 2. Fork to your own repository

-3. clone this file in the directory you created with "git clone https://github.com/Alchemist21/Clinical_Trial_Starter.git"
+3. Clone this file in the directory you created with "git clone https://github.com/Alchemist21/Clinical_Trial_Starter.git"

 4. Make sure you have node (if not go to https://nodejs.org/en/ and install)